Best Guide to Mardi Gras Carnival New Orleans 2022

 There are too many Mardi Gras super krewes to list, so I’ve listed some of the best krewes and parades below.
 Interestingly, all float riders on these super krewes are male.

-- Zulu is a major parade that has fantastic colorful costumes, exaggerated by large feather headdresses.
+- Zulu is a major parade with fantastic colorful costumes, exaggerated by large feather headdresses.
 This Krewe represents African Americans and is the only one that throws wonderful hand-painted coconuts!

 - Bacchus is one of the most popular Krewes that hosts one of the largest parades in the evening with over 32 animated elaborate floats.
 The Bacchus Krewe also has a different celebrity ‘king’ that leads the parade every year!